City-of-Helsinki/drupal-helfi-etusivu/README.md

 `helfi_platform_config` and the configuration for the `Publish on external site` is in the conf/cmi folder of this instance and the configuration rewrite is [here](https://github.com/City-of-Helsinki/drupal-helfi-etusivu/blob/e2643195b8fc2989da835313c052ae533b8e0143/public/modules/custom/helfi_etusivu_config/config/rewrite/core.entity_form_display.node.announcement.default.yml).

-### Enabled languages

-This instance, unlike other core instances, has more than the three main languages enabled.
-These additional languages are referred to as alternative languages.

 ### Helfi Annif integration

 This feature, currently specific to the Etusivu instance, provides automatic tagging to news items and articles using artificial intelligence.
 Based on these tags, users receive recommendations for further reading on the subject at the end of the news item or article.
 For more information, see the `helfi_annfi` custom module [here](https://github.com/City-of-Helsinki/drupal-helfi-etusivu/tree/dev/public/modules/custom/helfi_annif).

+## Customizations

+### Enabled languages

+This instance, unlike other core instances, has more than the three main languages enabled.
+These additional languages are referred to as alternative languages.
+There is also partial support for languages that are read from right to left, indicated in the labels of paragraphs that support this feature.
+The labels are added to the configuration files of each paragraph that support the alternative languages.
+For example `paragraphs.paragraphs_type.text.yml` in [here](https://github.com/City-of-Helsinki/drupal-helfi-etusivu/blob/dev/conf/cmi/paragraphs.paragraphs_type.text.yml).

+Regarding this alternative language support there is a custom module called `helfi_alt_lang_fallback` that provides menu and block fallbacks for the alternative languages.
+See more from the module itself [here](https://github.com/City-of-Helsinki/drupal-helfi-etusivu/tree/dev/public/modules/custom/helfi_alt_lang_fallback).